manthanank/learn-javascript/README.md

 let x = 10;
 let y = 5;

-let max = (x > y) ? x : y;
+let result = (x > y) ? "x is greater than y" : "x is less than y";

-console.log(max); // Output: 10
+console.log(result); // Output: "x is greater than y"
 ```

 ### Nullish Coalescing Operator(??)

-The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+The nullish coalescing operator (??) is a new operator in JavaScript that returns the right-hand operand when the left-hand operand is null or undefined.

 Example